Sgadan y Borth, sgadan y Borth (Herrings of Borth, Herrings of Borth)

 The catching of this bounty of the sea was imperative for Borth villagers’ survival to such a degree that at times it had Biblical connotations as it echoed Christ’s life and work amongst the Galilean fishermen.
 In the fervour of the Methodist Revival, the herring for many became a symbol for the Host; the body of Christ.
 It conjured up images of this fish as a kind of manna that alleviated spiritual and physical hunger.
 No doubt haunting the memories of the people were the spectres of previous famines.
 These themes inspired the late author A. E. Richards (1905-1982), whose plays and short stories such as Master Mariner and Who’ll Buy My Fresh Herrings, are redolent of Borth as he based his characters and themes on village history and folklore.
 His works include these religious considerations, evolving from Borth folks dependence on sea harvests when he stated “The shining herring shoal is a miracle in the evening of the year” (Richards, 1950, p.5).
 Many a version is told in Borth of how the congregation of a local chapel was led by the preacher past Pengoitan Farm and up to the fields bordering the cliff opposite todays Francis Road.
 The whole gathering knelt on the ground and the preacher lead the prayers exhorting the Lord to arrange for the arrival of the already overdue herring.
 The village was herring-dependant to such a degree that after a poor season in 1898, a local newspaper reported that Borth people would have to suffer a dire winter because of a dismal herring harvest (Cambrian News, October 1898).

 The first towering headland south of Borth is called Craig y Wylfa, which means the Cliff of Vigil.
 Some have suggested a romantic connection with smuggling, but its primary role, as its name suggests, was its use, especially by the women folk, to watch for the returning fishing boats.
 A heavy price was paid at times in reaping the herring harvest.
-In the 1830’s five men lost their lives whilst herring drifting, one of whom was the grandfather of Captain John Davies of Maesteg House.
+In 1828 five men lost their lives whilst herring drifting, one of whom was John Evans leaving a wife and child.
 The vessel they were on was the Ruth and it was caught in a sudden storm at nightfall and was wrecked at Carreg Mulfran.
 The last vigil on Craig y Wylfa occurred in 1917 when three Borth men were lost whilst salvaging in the bay; two of whom were Betty Doyle and Ronnie Davies’ antecedents.
 The three bodies were never found.
 In the old days if the bodies were recovered they would be laid in an open coffin in their homes and a vigil called 'gwylnos' was kept with most of the village, including children, gathering in relays to pay their respects.
 Upon leaving, money would be put in a collection bowl for the grieving widow or parents.
 These tough fishermen of Borth have been described thus :

 The men who worked in this way for a bare sustenence, buying bread for their families with their lives often, developed qualities of courage, piety, resourcefulness and thrift hardly to be met with under gentler conditions.
 Like the marram grass, the plant most familiar to them on their exposed foreshore, they adapted themselves, had to adapt themselves, in order to live (Morgan, 1948, p.196).